QuadmanSWE/QuadmanSWE.github.io/docs/_posts/2024-11-04-keycloak-in-multi-tenant-self-service-scenarios.md

 I imprinted all environment variables and phasetwo runtime arguments for email with optimized build.

-- Edge proxy (no cert in the image, azure does tls termniation)
+- Edge proxy (no cert in the image, azure does tls termination)

 - Database URL (look mum, no username/password)